francescocassini/ReasoningAgent2020/README.md

 A module responsible of the Natural Language Processing is needed in order to acquire spoken sentences and translate them in LDLf formulae.

 For that reason, we wrote *nl2ldl.py* which returns an LDLf formula in the form of a regular expression.
-The script is based on a combination of other existing methods which are believed as being part of thhe state of the art.
+The script is based on a combination of other existing methods which are believed to be part of the state of the art.
 [2]

 ## Environment